krigjo25/Django/readme.md

 ### What makes the bot unique

-The bot is made with love for python,<br> it will serve you as a humble bot
+The bot is made with passion for python,<br> it will serve you as a humble bot